JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 ## Step 3: Count matrix construction
-To consturct count matrix for user-input foreground features and its corresponding background counterparts, scReadSim first uses function `match_peak` to assign a real foreground(or background) feature to each user-input foreground (or background) feature based on the feature length.
+To consturct count matrix for user-input foreground features and its corresponding background counterparts, scReadSim first uses function `Utility.match_peak` to assign a real foreground(or background) feature to each user-input foreground (or background) feature based on the feature length.

-Function `match_peak` takes following input arguments:
+Function `Utility.match_peak` takes following input arguments:

-- `true_peakfile`: User input foreground(or background) features bed file.
+- `input_peakfile`: User input foreground(or background) features bed file.
-- `ref_peakfile`: Reference foreground(or background) features bed file.
+- `real_peakfile`: Real foreground(or background) features bed file.
 - `outdirectory`: Output directory of the features assingment file.
 - `assignment_file`: Specify the name of features assignment file.